devdanny21/devdanny21/README.md

 ## 🚀 About Me
 - 💻 Building games, systems & useful tools
-- 🎮 Focused on Roblox development (Lua)
+- 🎮 Focused on Roblox development
-- 🐍 Learning Python for automation & scripting
 - 🌐 Improving in HTML & CSS
 - 🚀 Starting soon at **@wobcom**